A General Framework For Detecting Anomalous Inputs to DNN Classifiers

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*, topsep=0pt, noitemsep] \item We propose a novel framework for unsupervised detection of anomalous inputs to a DNN classifier that effectively combines class-conditional test statistics extracted from the DNN’s layer representations into a statistically-grounded scoring method.
-The proposed framework is modular in its choice of test statistics at the DNN layers, which allows scoring methods from a number of existing works to be used as test statistics (\eg \cite{jiang2018trust,ma2018characterizing_iclr,sastry2019gram})~\footnote{The code base associated with our work can be found at: \\ \url{https://github.com/jayaram-r/adversarial-detection}.}. \item We show that \proposed can defend a DNN classifier by simultaneously detecting and providing an alternate class prediction for inputs detected as adversarial. \item The importance of designing an adaptive defense-aware adversary has been underscored in the literature~\cite{carlini2017bypassing, tramer2020adaptive}.
-We propose and evaluate against an adversarial attack that focuses on defenses (such as ours) that use the $k$-nearest neighbors of the layer representations of the DNN. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*, topsep=1pt, noitemsep] \item We propose a general unsupervised framework \proposed for detecting anomalous inputs to a DNN using its layer representations.
+We first present a meta-algorithm and describe its components in general terms (\S~\ref{sec:proposed}).
+We then propose specific methods for realizing the components in a principled way (\S~\ref{sec:instance_meta_algo}).
+The proposed framework is modular, and a number of prior works for anomaly detection based on the layer representations can be cast into this meta-algorithm. \item The importance of designing an adaptive, defense-aware adversary has been underscored in the literature~\cite{carlini2017bypassing, tramer2020adaptive}.
+We propose and evaluate against an adversarial attack that focuses on defenses (such as ours) that use the $k$-nearest neighbors of the layer representations of the DNN (\S~\ref{sec:dknn_attack}). \item We report extensive experimental evaluations comparing \proposed with five baseline methods on three image classification datasets trained with suitably-complex DNN architectures.
+For adversarial detection, we evaluate on three well-known whitebox attacks and our proposed defense-aware attack (\S~\ref{sec_exp} and Appendix~\ref{app:additional})~\footnote{The code base associated with our work can be found at:\\ \url{https://github.com/jayaram-r/adversarial-detection}.}. \end{itemize}